Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

 \subsection{Elementary objects}

 We shall take a generators-and-relations approach.
 First we identify in the collections of hypersurfaces, regions, and gluing functions a small and finite number of objects such that any other object in these collections can be obtained, up to homeomorphism, through iteration of the operations of orientation-reversal, disjoint union, composition and gluing as laid out in Section~\ref{usualgluings}.
 We call these \emph{elementary} objects.
-Axioms~\ref{Statespacesaxiom}--\ref{AmplitudeMapsAxiom} of Definition~\ref{QFTAFfin} assign to these corresponding objects in the category of super vector spaces.
+Axioms~\ref{Statespacesaxiom}--\ref{AmplitudeMapsAxiom} of Definition~\ref{QFTAFfin} assign to these corresponding objects in the category of superspaces.
 We call these assignments \emph{generators}, because they determine, through the axioms, the assignment for any object in the source category, up to homeomorphism.
 Finally, Axioms~\ref{AssociativityTensorIsometryAxiom}--\ref{AmplitudeRelativeGluingAxiom} impose constraints on these assignments that we shall refer to as \emph{relations}.
 At first, we shall not take into account non-trivial automorphisms of manifolds.
-We treat these separately in a subsequent section.
+We treat these separately in Section~\ref{sec:specialhom}.

 Any hypersurface can be described as a finite disjoint union of connected hypersurfaces, here, compact connected oriented topological manifolds of dimension 1, possibly with boundary.
 There are \emph{two} homeomorphism classes of these which we referred to in Section~\ref{gluingfunctionssubsection} as \emph{open} and \emph{closed strings}.
 In the following we shall prefer to refer to them as \emph{intervals} and \emph{circles}.

-We choose a standard interval $I$ and a standard circle $C$ as elementary hypersurfaces.
-For each of these we have an operation of \emph{orientation reversal}, $I\to \overline{I}$ and $C\to\overline{C}$.
+\begin{definition} We fix a standard choice of interval and circle, and we will denote these choices by $I$ and $C$ respectively.
+For each of the above choices we have an operation of \emph{orientation reversal}, $I\to \overline{I}$ and $C\to\overline{C}$. \end{definition}